an118: Strain Gage Signal Conditioner

 Table 6 in the Appendix illustrates output voltage expressions for four different implementation configurations of the bridge circuit shown in Figures 5 and 6 where the strain gage elements exposed to beam strain are located as shown in Figure 2.
 In all cases, the output voltage line resistance is ignored as justified in Reference 1.

-• Quarter Bridge: Case 7 and Case 8 Bridge elements R1, R2, and R3 are fixed equal to R. The strain gage element is R4 and is located as shown in Figure 2.
+Bridge elements R1, R2, and R3 are fixed equal to R.

 Case 7, Figure 5: R3 is fixed =R and is field located using 3-wire field wiring.